nrfconnect/sdk-nrf/samples/bluetooth/broadcast_config_tool/README.rst

 To test the Broadcast Configuration Tool sample, complete the following steps:

-1. Insert the SD card loaded with the pre-encoded LC3 data.
+1. If you are using an :ref:`SD card loaded with the pre-encoded LC3 data <broadcast_configuration_tool_configuration_sd>`, insert it into your development kit.
 #.
 Turn on the development kit.
 #.
 Set up the serial connection with the development kit.
 #.
 Configure a BIG using use case 1: